Valentin Atangana

-Valentin Atangana Edoa (born 25 August 2005) is a professional footballer who plays as a defensive midfielder for Reims.
+Valentin Atangana Edoa (born 25 August 2005) is a professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Ahli.
 Born in Cameroon, he is a youth international for France.

 Club career

 Atangana is a youth product of FCF La Neuvillette-Jamin, before moving to the academy of Reims in 2015.
 He began his senior career with the Reims reserves in 2021, and signed his first professional contract with the club on 7 May 2022.
 He made his professional debut with Reims as a late substitute in a 4–0 Ligue 1 win over Troyes on 12 February 2023.

+Atangana extended his contract with Reims on 3 October 2023.

+On 6 September 2025, Atangana joined Saudi Pro League club Al-Ahli for €25 million.

 International career

 Born in Cameroon, Atangana moved to France at a young age and was naturalized.
 He played for the France U17 in the tournament winning campaign at the 2022 UEFA European Under-17 Championship.

 Style of playing

-Atangana Edoa is a flexible player who primarily plays as a defensive midfielder, but can also operate as a central midfielder or right-back as needed.
+Atangana is a flexible player who primarily plays as a defensive midfielder, but can also operate as a central midfielder or right-back as needed.
 He is a strong leader who fights defensively and helps other players shine.